joshuauyi/formidate/README.md

-# formidate
+# Formidate

-formidate is a form validation library, for validating web client forms.
+Formidate is a form validation library, for validating web client forms.

 ## Introduction

-formidate was created to give an effective yet convenient way of validating forms (in react components and html).
-The library is flexible and gives you control of its effects including what errors are shown, it's styling, and flow.
+Formidate was created to give an effective yet convenient way of validating forms (in react components and html).
+The library is flexible and gives you control of its effects including what errors are shown, styling, and flow.
 _Scroll to the bottom of this page to see a sample react component with form validation_

 ## Requirements